kitsune-soc/kitsune/docs/src/configuring/deny-brave-browsers.md

 (Plus, Brave is another Chromium-based browsers.
 Using Firefox helps diversify the browser landscape at least a little bit)

-When this setting is enabled, all browsers with the Brave User-Agent are redirected to an article explaining the hateful and problematic background of Brave Inc.
+When this setting is enabled, all browsers with the Brave User-Agent are redirected to an [article explaining the hateful and problematic background of Brave](https://www.spacebar.news/stop-using-brave-browser/).

 Since Kitsune is about choice, we give you the ability to simply toggle this functionality off.
 While we give you that option, you maybe want to keep this option on.